Convex-Dev/convex-web/src/main/resources/markdown/client_api.md

 **POST** https://convex.world/api/v1/query

 ### Payload
-- `address`: Account Address encoded as a JSON number - the Query will be executed 'as-if' this Account ran the Query.
+- `address`: Account Address encoded as a JSON number or string e.g: 1, "1", "#1" - the Query will be executed 'as-if' this Account ran the Query.
 - `source`: Convex Lisp source that you want to execute as a Query.

 Examples: